ismasan/steppe/README.md

 end
 ```

-A step that returns a `Halt` step signals the pipeline to stop processing.
+A step that returns a `Halt` result signals the pipeline to stop processing.

 ```ruby
 # This step halts the pipeline